Standing Up a Data Science Group

 - expressing the optimization problem in terms of continuous (rather than discrete) time so the optimization model fit real-world data.

 Example 2: Retail Sales DSS.
-A consultant was hired to help a DSS development team building a software-as-a-service DSS designed to guide retail customer service personnel in up-sell and cross-sell decisions while serving customers.
+A data science consulting firm was hired to help a DSS development team building a software-as-a-service DSS designed to guide retail customer service personnel in up-sell and cross-sell decisions while serving customers.
 The DSS incorporated a large, multi-tenant data warehouse, and a traditional (not state-of-the-art) statistical model identifying sales opportunities.
 During the first year of development, the team’s management (not its bright but inexperienced architects) recognized that the team was struggling to design a dimensional data warehouse and the related ETL and to implement the product’s statistical model in the team’s programming paradigm.
-The consultant’s responsibility was to help solve these problems.
+The data science consulting representative’s responsibility was to help solve these problems.

 Over the next year, the consultant led the team in designing a dimensional data architecture and in evaluating several ETL architectures.
 The team quickly accepted dimensional modeling; but for several months resisted vigorously the notion that its ETL problems were well understood, and productized solutions readily available.
 Eventually the team accepted that it did not need to re-invent that particular wheel.

-The consultant also failed to persuade the team or its product management to consider a more powerful, state-of-the-art statistical model.
+The data science consulting representative also failed to persuade the team or its product management to consider a more powerful, state-of-the-art statistical model.
 Nobody in product management, development management, or the engineering team had enough data science depth to recognize that a current generation model might produce substantially more accurate predictions or identify real sales opportunities far more often.

 In this case the project went to market successfully, suffering modest delays, some architectural blemishes, and limited predictive power.
 The team did not start its project with enough technical depth but basically succeeded because management recognized some of the consequences of the team’s inexperience.